Banner Default Image

 Employment Prospects:

 The Skilled Regional (Provisional) visa is generally used for applicants who do not have enough points to apply for the Skilled Independent Visa (Subclass 189) (Points-tested) Stream, or Skilled Nominated Visa (Subclass 190).
 It is a stepping stone to PR and is used to fill Regional skill and worker shortages.
-In our experience, work opportunities can be limited to this visa depending on your skill set.

 Skilled Graduate Visa (Subclass 485)